 Clear kernel caches.
-Some users have also reported at least temporary respite from this issue via clearing of carious caches (including kernel extension caches) with a tool such as AppleJack.
-To follow this routine, download AppleJack and install it, then restart your Mac in single-user mode by holding down the command and S keys at startup.
-At the prompt, type “applejack auto restart” (with no quotation marks) and press return [note that while AppleJack 1.5 is technically incompatible with Snow Leopard, only the "repair permissions" function fails, which is not necessary for this process.
-If you'd like, you can use an alternative cache clearing tool such as YASU.]
+Some users have also reported at least temporary respite from this issue via clearing of various caches (including kernel extension caches) with a tool such as AppleJack.
+To follow this routine, download AppleJack and install it, then restart your Mac in single-user mode by holding down the Command and S keys at startup.
+At the prompt, type “applejack auto restart” (with no quotation marks) and press return [note that while AppleJack 1.5 is technically incompatible with Snow Leopard, only the “repair permissions” function fails, which is not necessary for this process.
+If you’d like, you can use an alternative cache clearing tool such as yasu.

 Reset PRAM/NVRAM.
 This fix has worked for previous instances of this issue.
 See this Apple Knowledge Base article for instructions for performing this procedure.

 Remove third-party startup items.
 Third-party startup items may cause this issue.
 Look in the folder /Library/StartupItems/ for any third-party startup items and temporarily remove them then restart.’

 Disconnect USB devices.
 Incompatible or otherwise problematic USB devices can cause startup problems.
 Try temporarily disconnecting any peripherals then re-attempt start-up.